ArashPartow/exprtk/readme.txt

       eg: 'Frankly my dear, 1 do n0t give a damn!'

  (14) User defined  normal functions  can have  up to  20 parameters,
-      where as  user defined  vararg-functions can  have an unlimited number of parameters.
+      where as  user defined  generic-functions and  vararg-functions can have an unlimited number of parameters.

  (15) The inbuilt polynomial functions can be at most of degree 12.